zhuatii/CrossLingualWordEmbeddingAlignment/README.md

 # Cross-Lingual Word Embedding Alignment

+_It is recommended to clone the repository locally, to maintain the file structure and requirements.
+Download the embedding models and save them in the embeddings folder.
+See the directory for more information._

 - [Main.ipynb](Main.ipynb) contains the jupyter notebook where all the code implementations with descriptions are available.
 - [vars](/vars/) contains the intermittent variables that are stored using joblib for ease of computation and replication of results.
 - [data](/data/) contains the text files with the English-Hindi text pairs.